CJPob/webshop/README.md

 **DBManager and Hikari Connection Pool:**
 DBManager is implemented as a singleton to ensure that only one instance manages the connection pool.
-It efficiently handles multiple database transactions by providing each transaction with a connection from the HikariCP pool, supporting concurrency and ensuring transaction isolation and thread safety across the application
+It efficiently handles multiple database transactions by providing each transaction with a connection from HikariCP, thereby supporting concurrency.
+Each call to getConnection() retrieves a separate connection from the pool, suitable for handling multiple concurrent database transactions.

 **Enviroments:**
 IDE - IntelliJ IDEA Ultimate